paypal/PayPal-Android-SDK/README.md

 2. On your server, [Create a Payment](docs/future_payments_server.md#create-a-payment) using your OAuth2 tokens, the Application Correlation ID, and PayPal's API.

+## Integration with the PayPal Wallet App

+The SDK will now use the newest version of the PayPal Wallet App if present on the device (available only on the [Samsung app store](apps.samsung.com/mars/topApps/topAppsDetail.as?categoryId=G000019679&productId=000000794995)) to log in to a customer account.
+No additional configuration is required to enable this feature.
+This integration enables device-specific PayPal [FIDO](https://fidoalliance.org/) integrations, including login by fingerprint on the Galaxy S5.
+In addition, a user who logged in to the PayPal Wallet App and checked "Keep me logged in" may not need to log-in again when paying with your app.
+For more information on how this all works, please read the [blog post](https://www.paypal-engineering.com/2014/04/11/pioneering-fingerprint-authentication-for-payments/) from one of our architects.

+### Limitations

+* The supported app will only be available in the [Samsung app store](apps.samsung.com/mars/topApps/topAppsDetail.as?categoryId=G000019679&productId=000000794995).
+The version of the PayPal Wallet App in the Google Play store does not support this integration yet.
+* The integration will _not_ be enabled in any of the [testing](#testing) modes, as the Wallet app does not support this developer testing environonment.

 ## Requirements